noplanetnoparty/login-react-node/README.md

 # login-react-node
-User login from scratch from using React and Node
+User login using React and Node